AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- You need some Discipline</p>

 !!! note
-    Updated 6.2.
+    Updated 6.3.
 Aponia being one of the strongest Flamechasers available to do ER with, is also a valk that doesn't really demands much mechanical play.
 There's really not much to explain about her.
 Aponia in ER is basically a get 100 sp, use Ultimate, hold A for Thunderstorm and move or just watch a video while enemies die.
 Then gain SP again and repeat the same process.
 More explanation on her is given in the description of the video runs.

-> Boss to be Chosen: Husk, then Aponia or Vill-V
+> Boss to be Chosen: Husk Mysticism, then Aponia or Vill-V

 !!! note
     Yeah.
 Fighting herself.
 That's how things should be.
 Right?